Get on the path to results today.

 As an individual, if you don't qualify for Chapter 7, you'll have to file for Chapter 13.
 Chapter 13 bankruptcy, as known as the wage earner's plan, is required if you fail the means test--generally when you have assets that exceed the exempt amounts or earn too much.
 Under Chapter 13 the filer must pay secured creditors entirely (usually just continuing their payments) and at least a portion of their unsecured debts over a period of three to five years.
 The bottom line in a Chapter 13 plan is you will be paying your creditors monthly and after 3 to 5 years the unpaid portions are discharged assuming you met all your obligations under the plan.

 It depends.
 While attorney fees vary depending on the type and complexity, every filer must pay court costs.
-If you are filing Chapter 7 bankruptcy, the court charges a $335 filing fee.
-For a Chapter 13 bankruptcy, you are required to pay a filing fee of $310.
-And for Chapter 11 bankruptcy, the filing fee is $1,717.
+If you are filing Chapter 7 bankruptcy, the court charges a filing fee.
 Importantly, if you are unable to pay your filing, you may be able to get it waived or pay it in installments.

 Bankruptcy fraud takes one of two forms: (1) concealment of assets; and (2) filing false forms.
 Nearly 70% of all bankruptcy fraud is related to the concealment of assets.
 Committing fraud during bankruptcy is punishable by up to five years in prison, or a fine of up to $250,000, or both.
 18 U.S.C.
 157.